ammienoot/wp-ease/ease/README.md

 Bulk creating new accounts
 ---------------------

-You can bulk create user accounts by visiting:
+You can bulk create user accounts from a list of UUNs.
+Follow the weblink at the bottom of the 'EASE authentication' settings page to use the service.
-- {wp install dir}/wp-content/plugins/ease/login/create.php

 You can enter a list of UUNs in the 'UUNs' field, either:
 - a comma-delimited list of UUNs